Mayuri-Chan/pyrofork/docs/source/topics/proxy.rst

 Usage
 -----

-To use Pyrogram with a proxy, use the *proxy* parameter in the Client class.
+To use PyroFork with a proxy, use the *proxy* parameter in the Client class.
 If your proxy doesn't require authorization you can omit ``username`` and ``password``.

 .. code-block:: python